-The Company has short-listed a number of properties along the Gulf Coast of the United States as the proposed site for the development and construction of a re-refinery facility to use the ReGen[TM] technology (the "USGC Facility").
+The Company reviewed and short-listed a number of properties along the Gulf Coast of the United States as the proposed site for the development and construction of a UMO recycling facility to use the ReGenTM technology (the "USGC Facility").
 Based on a facility design capacity of 5,600 bpd of UMO, the Company estimates an output design capacity of 4,200 bpd to 4,400 bpd of base oil production from the proposed USGC Facility.
-This will amount to approximately 78 million US gallons of used lubricating oils processed per year.
+This will amount to approximately 81 million US gallons (wet) of used lubricating oils processed per year.
 The proposed USGC Facility is expected to be located in Texas and is intended to be the Company's primary facility.